Smooth Functors vs. Differential Forms: Review: Smooth Functors and 1-Forms

 for any path $\gamma:x \to y$, so that the corresponding category with morphisms $P^{1}X$ is even a groupoid.
 This groupoid is denoted by $\mathcal{P}_1(X)$ and called the \emph{path groupoid} of $X$.
-The groupoid which has $P^2X$ as its morphisms is well-known as the \emph{fundamental groupoid} $\Pi_1(X)$ of the smooth manifold $X$.
+The groupoid $\Pi_1(X)$ with morphisms $P^2X$ is well-known as the \emph{fundamental groupoid} of the smooth manifold $X$.
 All these categories are compatible with smooth maps between smooth manifolds in the sense that any smooth map $f:X \to Y$ induces maps $f_{*}: P^iX \to P^iY$, and that these maps furnish functors between the respective categories.

 \begin{remark} \normalfont The groupoids $\mathcal{P}_1(X)$ and $\Pi_1(X)$ are important for parallel transport in a fibre bundle with connection over $X$ in the sense that any such bundle defines a functor